kady-z/GAME-MANIA/README.md

 2. Tic tac toe game
 3. Minesweeper
 .
-You can find corresponding code in attached file game.cpp
+You can find corresponding code in attached file gamemania.c